salimandre/face-recognition-in-one-minute/README.md

 **step 4**: Perform inference using boosting on frame.

-For each frame perform "all in one" inference for both current frame and for faces chosen at previous steps.
+For each frame perform "all in one" inference for both current frame and for faces chosen at previous step.

 <p align="center">
   <img src="img/graph_2_bis.png" width="50%">